datacarpentry/semester-biology/exercises/Scientific-python-1.md

     by the word 'historical' in the 'status' column).
 -   Import the data into Python.
 If you've looked at a lot of data you'll realize that this dataset is tab delimited.
-The special character to indicate tab in Python is “\\t”
+The special character to indicate tab in Python is `\t`
 -   To start let's explore the data a little
     -   Find out how many species are in this massive dataset and print the result to the screen
-        -   If the value you see is over 5000 (which is more than the total number of mammal species) remember that species can occur more than once in the dataset.
+    -   If the value you see is over 5000 (which is more than the possible number of mammal species since this data doesn't include bats) remember that species can occur more than once in the dataset.
 You might want to look at a function in numpy called unique.
     -   Find out how many of the species are extinct and how many are extant, print the result to the screen
     -   Find out how many genera are present in the dataset